 During the pandemic . . .

-2020 has been hard!
-But we’ve been busy.
+2020 and 2021 were hard!
 No festivals, no jams, no dances – and we really missed all that.
 But look at the great things that did happen here at NEOMHA!

 Music From the House on the Hill

-We produced our first-ever livestream concert, to rave reviews.
-Thanks for tuning in, and helping us employ local musicians.
+In June 2020, we produced our first-ever livestream concert, to rave reviews.
+Thanks for tuning in, plus helping us employ local musicians.
 It was great to “see” everyone online – and we also developed new capacity and technology to reach new audiences, which will help us continue to spread the love for folk music through our mission.
 If you missed it, or just want to relive the moment, you can catch it all here.